A path integral approach to sparse non-Hermitian random matrices: Introduction

 We then move on to the case of sparse matrices.
 In Section \ref{section:sparsefirstorder}, we present the additional `ribbon' Feynman diagrams that encode the sparse corrections to the eigenvalue spectrum, and derive the first-order sparse corrections to the elliptic law.
 Our general formulae are then used to draw broad conclusions about the stability of sparsely interacting dynamical systems in Section \ref{section:stability}.
 In Section \ref{section:higherorder}, we show that one can continue the perturbative expansion to higher order in $1/p$ to obtain progressively more accurate results.

 In Section \ref{section:otherapplications}, we present some further applications of the path integral formalism.
 Namely, we show how one can handle non-vanishing higher order moments, matrices with block structure and products of random matrices.
-Finally, in Section \ref{section:conclusion}, we discuss the significance of the results and conclude.
+Finally, in Section \ref{section:conclusion}, we discuss the significance of the results, the drawbacks and shortcomings of this method, and we conclude.